On the Acceleration of Deep Learning Model Parallelism with Staleness: Diversely Stale Parameters

-The computation of DSP gradient breaks the forward and backward dependencies/lockings of the same data as it will not appear in different blocks at the same timestamp.
+The computation of the DSP gradient breaks the forward and backward dependencies/lockings of the same data as it will not appear in different blocks at the same timestamp.
 The update locking is naturally broken.
-Algorithm \ref{dsp alg data traversal} in the view of the traversal of a single data is explicitly formed based on Figure \ref{dsp data traversal} and Eq.~(\ref{dsp gradient}).
-For parallel implementation of DSP, we incorporate data batch pipeline to keep all the blocks being fed with different data batches and running as shown in Figure \ref{dsp training}, which is the same as Figure \ref{dsp data traversal} if considering a single data batch's behavior.

-The detail of DSP for parallel training (Figure \ref{dsp training}, Algorithm \ref{dsp alg current time}) is as follows.
-We let the data source consecutively feeds and pipelines the data input.
-Different blocks process different data via FIFO queues, as a result the data travels each block at different timestamps.
-The block $k$ has an input queue $\mathcal{M}_k$, output queue $\mathcal{P}_k$ and gradient queue $\mathcal{Q}_k$ of length $1+m_k$, $1+p_k$ and $1+q_k$ respectively.
-It gets data from $\mathcal{P}_{k-1}$, stores it into $\mathcal{M}_k$, computes the forward results and saves it into $\mathcal{P}_k$.
-Then it gets data from $\mathcal{M}_k$ and error gradient from $\mathcal{Q}_{k+1}$ to do forward (called recomputation) and backward, and saves the backward error gradient into $\mathcal{Q}_k$.
-Note that $\mathcal{P}_{-1}$ is the input training data source, $\mathcal{Q}_K$ contains error gradient directly from loss function, block $K-1$ does not forward the data from $\mathcal{P}_{K-2}$ and block 0 does not save the error gradient. $p_{K-1}$ is 0 because block $K-1$ has no upper block to send output to; $q_0$ is also 0 because the backward ends at block $0$.
-We denote DSP under this setting as $DSP(p_0,...,p_{K-1};m_0,...,m_{K-1})$.
-Various settings can be chosen as long as the following constraints are satisfied:
+For the parallel implementation of DSP as shown in Figure \ref{dsp 4 2 0}, we incorporate the data batch pipeline to keep all the blocks being fed with different data batches and running.
+The data source consecutively feeds data input.
+Different blocks transport and process different data via FIFO queues.
+As a result, the data travels each block at different timestamps.
+Specifically, each block $k$ maintains an input queue $\mathcal{M}_k$, output queue $\mathcal{P}_k$ and gradient queue $\mathcal{Q}_k$ of length $1+m_k$, $1+p_k$ and $1+q_k$ respectively.
+We denote it as $DSP(p_0,...,p_{K-1};m_0,...,m_{K-1})$. $\{q_k\}$ is determined by $\{p_k\}$ and $\{m_k\}$ because the input should match the corresponding error gradient.
+We manually split the model to different workers to balance the workload at the steady stage.

-The first constraint of Eq.~(\ref{dsp constraints}) is to make the error gradient meet the activation of the same data.
-Besides adopting recomputation to reduce memory consumption, DSP overlaps recomputation with the forward pass to save time.
-Using queues also make DSP overlap the communication between blocks with computation.
-The FIFO queues allow for some asynchrony which is effective for dealing with random stragglers.